Transatlantic crossing: By sea

-Prior to the 19th century, transatlantic crossings were undertaken in sailing ships, and the journeys were time-consuming and often perilous.
+Prior to the development of the steamship in the 19th century, transatlantic crossings were undertaken in sailing ships, and the journeys were time-consuming and often perilous.
 The first trade route across the Atlantic was inaugurated by Spain a few decades after the European Discovery of the Americas, with the establishment of the West Indies fleets in 1566, a convoy system that regularly linked its territories in the Americas with Spain for over two centuries.
 Portugal created a similar maritime route between its ports in Brazil and the Portuguese mainland.
 Other colonial powers followed, such as Britain, France and the Netherlands, as they colonized the New World.

+In the middle of the 19th century, primarily American and British businessmen developed a lucrative trade in transatlantic human freight in the wake of the mass emigration of the people of Ireland during the Great Famine.

 Guinness Book of World Records has awarded world records to vessels of various classes such as luxury liners, sail boats, and rowing boats.
 Because of the shape of the continents and the assistance (or resistance) of ocean currents, the Eastbound crossing is quicker than the Westbound crossing.